Legal Help for Victims of Burn Injuries

 Types and Degrees of Burn Injuries

-Burn injuries may be caused by a number of substances, though fire or heat from fire is the most common.
+Burn injuries may be caused by a number of substances, though fire or heat from a fire is the most common.
 Burns may be categorized as fire/flame, electrical, chemical, radiation, or scalding and their severity are determined by "degrees:"

-- 1st degree burns damage the epidermis layer or top layer of skin;
+- 1st-degree burns damage the epidermis layer or top layer of skin;

-- 2nd degree burns damage the dermis lawyer or second layer of skin; and
+- 2nd-degree burns damage the dermis lawyer or second layer of skin; and

-- 3rd degree burns, the most severe, damage the subcutaneous layer or third layer of skin.
+- 3rd-degree burns, the most severe, damage the subcutaneous layer or third layer of skin.